+Choosing the right trellis for vines can be tricky, but we’re here to help.
 There are so many wonderful vining plants, from flowers like morning glories to vegetables like cucumbers.
 Although some vines are content to spread across the ground, most appreciate having something to climb.
 Vines will climb almost anything — from fences to trees — but a trellis is an excellent option.
-They provide support for vines but are also aesthetically pleasing, relatively easy to put up, and come in a variety of shapes, sizes, and colors.
+They provide support for vines, but they’re also aesthetically pleasing, easy to put up, and come in a variety of styles.
 If you’re looking for the best trellis for your plants, there’s no need to be overwhelmed with all your options.
 We’ll walk you through the process of selecting your trellis.

 The most vital function of a trellis is to support your plants.
 So it’s important to consider which plants will be climbing your trellis and what their needs are.
 If you already have a particular trellis in mind, you can use this to reverse engineer what plants will pair perfectly with that trellis.

 Heavier plants will need a sturdier trellis.
 While this may seem obvious, it’s an important detail and shouldn’t be overlooked.
 Light, flowering vines can grow over a trellis of almost any size, shape, or material, but vegetables need more consideration.
-Arches and A-frame trellises are the sturdiest shape with metal being the strongest material.
-A thick wooden trellis may also hold up, but it needs to be sealed properly.
+Arches and A-frame trellises are the sturdiest shape, and metal is the strongest material.
+A thick wooden trellis may also hold up, but it needs to be sealed properly to prevent weather damage.
 Keep in mind that especially heavy vegetables, such as pumpkins, may need the additional support of a sling to keep them on the vine.
-If you’re growing more than one plant on your trellis, remember that it has to be strong enough to support the heaviest thing growing on it.
+If you’re growing more than one plant on your trellis, remember that it has to be strong enough to support the combined weight of all the plants growing on it.

 The more plants you have, the longer your trellis needs to be.
 A good rule of thumb is to measure the area where you want to place your vining plants and add an inch or two to either side.
-Trellis fences are an excellent choice for this, especially if your garden borders or looks onto someone else’s property.
-A trellis fence can actually serve as a cheaper, more aesthetically pleasing privacy fence.
-If your vines are more spread out or you don’t want a full wall, multiple smaller trellises may be the way to go.
+Trellis fences are an excellent choice for this, especially if your garden borders someone else’s property.
+A trellis fence can actually serve as a more affordable and more aesthetically pleasing privacy fence.
+If your vines are spread further apart or you don’t want a full wall, multiple smaller trellises may be the way to go.

 Where your vining plants are located in your garden will also impact which trellis is best for you.
 If your vines are in one straight line, then a trellis fence or wall is a great option, while vining plants on opposite sides of a pathway are good candidates for an archway.
 If you have a cluster of vines in the center of our garden, try a trellis tower or a conical trellis.
 These can be small and simple or large and ornate; they are also sometimes called trellis obelisks.